The Problem:

 Papers

-- Rethinking the Unconstitutionality of Contribution and Expenditure Limits in Ballot Measure Campaigns by Richard Hasen, concludes Bellotti and Buckley precedents, “Are ripe for reexamination in light of the Supreme Court’s new-found deference to campaign finance regulation.”
+- Rethinking the Unconstitutionality of Contribution and Expenditure Limits in Ballot Measure Campaigns by leading election law expert Richard Hasen.

 - Materials on Nike v.
 Kasky and Corporate Personhood pages